natemarks/iam-disable/README.md

 ### Disable IAM users
 To disable IAM users, edit the targets list to include only the users you want to disable.
-Then run the tool with the targets file as the only argument:
+Then run the tool with the targets file as the only argument.

+NOTE: you'll be prompted to enter 4 random characters to confirm the disable operation.
+This is to prevent accidental execution of the tool.
 ```
 ./build/current/linux/amd64/iam-disable 0123456789_targets.txt
 ```